-What is a winning strategy to market yourself in a Personal Interview ?
+What is the winning strategy to market yourself in a Personal Interview?
 What are the tips for succeeding in a Personal Interview?

 To form a winning strategy for interviews, you need to understand what the interviewer is looking for.
 The best way to prepare for an interview is to understand the mindset of the interviewer and once you have done this, you can turn your weaknesses into strengths.

-This is the place where you portray your overall learning skills, and demonstrate that you have a well-rounded personality.
+This is when you portray your overall learning skills, and give an impression of a well-rounded personality.
 Academic skills (exhibited by your performance) coupled with extra-curricular and academic activities provide the panel a fair idea about your skills.
 Academic learning is checked with the help of your subject knowledge, and panels frequently pose questions from your favorite subjects to check your sincerity.
 Technical training and projects also become a probable source for questions.
-Your knowledge is co-related with your performance, and this gives the panel a fair idea about your learning levels.
+Your knowledge is co-related with your performance, and this gives the panel an idea about your learning levels.
 Extra-curricular activities are evaluated on the basis of their nature, relevance and level of achievement.
 Performance in competitions is a further proof of your passion.

 - Current Affairs:

 Questions on current affairs can become an Achilles heel for many students.
 These questions act as check of your knowledge, awareness and ability to process current information and environments.
-To successfully operate in any condition, you need to have know how of the changing business and political scenarios, and knowledge in areas such as political, economic, business and socio-cultural is required.
+To successfully operate in any condition, you need to know the changing business and political scenarios, and knowledge in areas such as politics, economy business society and culture is required.